FAForever/fa/readme.md

 - [X] Attempt to fix Seraphim T1 Mobile AA's aim
 - [X] Improved autobalance with random spawns in lobby
 - [X] SMD can be paused
+- [X] New "No Walls" Unit Restriction
+- [X] Improved the Unit Restrictions menu descriptions

 ----------------------------------
 *Changes to be verified*